-Status of Subordinated TierSubordinated Tier 2 Notes constitute direct, unconditional and unsecured obligations of the Issuer and rank pari passu without any preference among themselves.
+Status of Subordinated TierSubordinated Tier 2 Notes constitute direct, unconditional, unsecured and subordinated obligations of the Issuer and shall at all times rank pari passu without any preference among themselves.
 The rights and claims of the Noteholders in respect of the Subordinated Tier 2 Notes are subordinated in the manner as set out below.

-In the event of an order being made, or an effective resolution being passed, for the liquidation, dissolution or winding-up of the Issuer by reason of bankruptcy (faillissement/faillite) or otherwise (except, in any such case, a solvent liquidation, dissolution or winding-up solely for the purposes of a reorganisation, reconstruction or amalgamation of the Issuer or the substitution in place of the Issuer of a successor in business of the Issuer), the rights and claims of the holders of the Subordinated Tier 2 Notes against the Issuer in respect of or arising under (including any damages awarded for breach of any obligation under) the Subordinated Tier 2 Notes shall, subject to any obligations which are mandatorily preferred by law, rank (a) junior to the claims of all Senior Creditors of the Issuer, (b) at least pari passu with the claims of holders of all obligations of the Issuer which constitute, or would but for any applicable limitation on the amount of such capital constitute, Tier 2 Capital of the Issuer and (c) senior to (1) the claims of holders of all share capital of the Issuer, (2) the claims of holders of all obligations of the Issuer which constitute Tier 1 Capital of the Issuer and (3) the claims of holders of all obligations of the Issuer which are or are expressed to be subordinated to the Subordinated Tier 2 Notes.
+Subject to applicable law, in the event of an order being made, or an effective resolution being passed, for the liquidation, dissolution or winding-up of the Issuer by reason of bankruptcy (faillissement/faillite) or otherwise (except, in any such case, a solvent liquidation, dissolution or winding-up solely for the purposes of a reorganisation, reconstruction or amalgamation of the Issuer or the substitution in place of the Issuer of a successor in business of the Issuer), the rights and claims of the holders of the Subordinated Tier 2 Notes against the Issuer in respect of or arising under (including any interest or damages awarded for breach of any obligation under) the Subordinated Tier 2 Notes shall, subject to any obligations which are mandatorily preferred by law, rank (a) junior to the claims of all Senior Creditors and of all Ordinary Subordinated Creditors of the Issuer, (b) pari passu with the claims of holders of all obligations of the Issuer which constitute, or would but for any applicable limitation on the amount of such capital constitute, Tier 2 Capital of the Issuer and (c) senior to (1) the claims of holders of all share and other equity capital of the Issuer (including preference shares, if any) and (2) the claims of holders of all obligations of the Issuer which constitute Tier 1 Capital of the Issuer.

-Terms of the Notes: Notes (i) bear interest calculated by reference to a fixed rate of interest (such Note, a "Fixed Rate Note"), (ii) bear interest calculated by reference to a fixed rate of interest for an initial period and thereafter by reference to a fixed rate of interest recalculated on one or more dates specified in the Final Terms and by reference to a mid-market swap rate (such Note, a "Fixed Rate Reset Note"), (iii) bear interest by reference to one or more floating rates of interest (such Note, a "Floating Rate Note") or (iv) are a combination of two or more of (i) to (iii) of the foregoing, as specified in the Final Terms.
+Terms of the Notes:Notes (i) bear interest calculated by reference to a fixed rate of interest (such Note, a "Fixed Rate Note"), (ii) bear interest calculated by reference to a fixed rate of interest for an initial period and thereafter by reference to a fixed rate of interest recalculated on one or more dates specified in the Final Terms and by reference to a mid-market swap rate (such Note, a "Fixed Rate Reset Note"), (iii) bear interest by reference to one or more floating rates of interest (such Note, a "Floating Rate Note") or (iv) are a combination of two or more of (i) to (iii) of the foregoing, as specified in the Final Terms.